 Summary

-Read the full fact sheet- Farming life and work can be hectic and stressful.
+Read the full fact sheet- Farming can be stressful, particularly during difficult times like drought, bushfire and flood.

 - Long-term stress can damage your health, personal life and contribute to farm accidents.
 Stress needs to be recognised, understood and managed.